 The School does not permit the consumption of alcohol during the school working day, particularly for social events, other than in exceptional cases and with the express permission of the Headmaster, e.g. Speech Day, PTA Events.
+On such occasions the provision of alcohol must be subject to prior consent of the students' parents.
+It is illegal in the UK to serve alcohol to students under the age of 18.
+An exception is that where students are 16 or 17 it is legally permissible to serve (but not sell) them beer, wine or cider with a sit down meal, but this would only ever be the case with full parental permissions in place.

 The policy on the consumption of alcohol on school trips is as follows:

 - Students above the legal age for consumption of alcohol and, at the sole discretion of the Headmaster, may only consume alcohol with the express advanced written permission of parents and then only under the direct supervision of a member of staff.
-In such cases, alcohol must only ever be consumed in moderation. - At least one member of staff (the duty member of staff where one is appointed) shall abstain from the consumption of any alcohol throughout the day; other members of staff are expected to drink responsibly and in moderation and to conduct themselves in accordance with the guidelines outlined above. - Trip leaders are to note that the legal age for consumption of alcohol will vary by country and state and it is their responsibility to check the law applicable at the time. - This policy will be kept under review.
+In such cases, alcohol must only ever be consumed in moderation. - At least one member of staff (the duty member of staff where one is appointed) shall abstain from the consumption of any alcohol throughout the day; other members of staff are expected to drink responsibly and in moderation and to conduct themselves in line with the staff code of conduct, maintaining a professional approach at all times. - Trip leaders are to note that the legal age for consumption of alcohol will vary by country and state and it is their responsibility to check the law applicable at the time.
+If in any doubt, no alcohol is to be consumed.

+This policy will be kept under review.